EnigmaDragons/GameOff2024/retro.md

 - Silas - Evolve level design skill to be able to greybox faster and with more fidelity
 - Carrie - Plan better.
 Don't overcommit.
 - Carrie - Building a broader technical stack will increase employability
+- SizzlinKola - Reduce scope of narrative or commit to it much earlier in the jam so that everyone understands the full scope.

 4. What was your personal favorite part of the jam?
 - Silas - When I first saw real spy chasing working, the spy could climb, and the spy could slide.
 So cool!